-Hyperkalemia is a metabolic abnormality seen frequently in the Emergency Department.
-The most common condition leading to hyperkalemia is missed dialysis in a patient with end stage renal disease (ESRD), but many other conditions can predispose an individual to hyperkalemia, such as acute renal failure, extensive burns, trauma, or severe rhabdomyolysis or severe acidosis.
-Other conditions that can be associated with hyperkalemia are acute digoxin toxicity and adrenal insufficiency.
+Hyperkalemia is a potentially life-threatening electrolyte abnormality seen frequently in the ED.
+The most common condition leading to hyperkalemia is missed dialysis in a patient with end stage renal disease (ESRD), but many other conditions can predispose an individual to hyperkalemia.

 Initial Actions and Primary Survey

-The primary survey should focus on assessing airway, breathing and circulation.
+The primary survey should focus on assessing airway, breathing and circulation (ABC).
 Since many patients with severe hyperkalemia will have renal dysfunction, some may be fluid overloaded and may present with pulmonary edema and respiratory distress.

 The classic presentation of hyperkalemia is typically underwhelming.
 No signs or symptoms are pathognomonic for this condition, although patients may rarely present with weakness or paresthesias.

 It is not uncommon for a patient with mild to moderate hyperkalemia to be identified by an unexpected laboratory abnormality.

-Only in severe hyperkalemia do symptoms develop, with cardiovascular, neuromuscular, and gastrointestinal effects being seen.
+Only in severe hyperkalemia do symptoms develop, with cardiovascular, neuromuscular, and gastrointestinal manifestations.
 One of the most common complaints in patients with severe hyperkalemia is weakness, however this complaint is neither sensitive nor specific for hyperkalemia and will also be seen with numerous other conditions.

 With severe hyperkalemia, the most significant effect is on the cardiovascular system with dysrhythmias including 2nd or 3rd degree heart block, wide complex tachycardias, and progression to ventricular fibrillation and asystole.
-The clinician should have a high index of suspicion for hyperkalemia in patients with chronic renal failure and other conditions predisposing one to hyperkalemia (DKA, rhabdomyalysis, etc.).
+The clinician should have a high index of suspicion for hyperkalemia in patients with chronic renal failure and other predisposing conditions, particularly in the setting of hypotension or shock.

 With moderate to severe hyperkalemia, patients may also develop gastrointestinal effects such as nausea, vomiting, and diarrhea or more commonly, neuromuscular effects, including muscle cramps, generalized weakness, paresthesias, tetany, and focal or global paralysis.

-The physical examination of these patients tends to be unremarkable, however, look for extrasystoles, pauses or bradycardia on cardiac exam, decreased deep tendon reflexes or overall decreased strength on neurologic exam, or signs of chronic renal failure such as evidence of fluid overload may be identified.
+The physical examination of these patients tends to be unremarkable; however, look for extrasystoles, pauses or bradycardia on cardiac exam, decreased deep tendon reflexes or overall decreased strength on neurologic exam.
+Also evaluate specifically for evidence of chronic renal failure such as evidence of fluid overload and dialysis access sites.

-Hyperkalemia is diagnosed by serum sampling, and is defined as measured serum potassium of greater than 5.5 mEq/L. The most common cause of hyperkalemia is laboratory error resulting from a hemolyzed specimen, and this should be suspected in a patient with normal kidney function in the absence of ECG changes.
+Hyperkalemia is diagnosed by serum sampling, and is defined as a measured serum potassium greater than 5.5 mEq/L. A common cause of hyperkalemia is laboratory error resulting from a hemolyzed specimen, and this should be suspected in a patient with normal kidney function in the absence of ECG changes.
 Other less common etiologies of elevated potassium levels in the serum is pseudohyperkalemia resulting from thrombocytosis, leukocytosis or erythrocytosis.
 Hyperkalemia in the chronic renal failure patient is the most common cause of true hyperkalemia in the emergency department.

 The urgency of treatment will depend primarily on whether ECG manifestations of hyperkalemia are present.
-When progressive ECG manifestations of hyperkalemia or hemodynamic instability are present treatment is initiated to stabilize the cardiac myocardium.
-Followed by treatment directed at shifting potassium from the extracellular to the intracellular space (potassium redistribution).
+When progressive ECG manifestations of hyperkalemia or hemodynamic instability are present, treatment is initiated first to stabilize the cardiac myocardium.
+Next, treatment is directed at shifting potassium from the extracellular to the intracellular space (potassium redistribution).
 Finally, treatment to rid the body of potassium is often necessary.

-Calcium gluconate 10ml (1 ampule) IV over 2-5 minutes.
+Calcium gluconate or calcium chloride (1 ampule or 1g) IV over 2-5 minutes; the effect is immediate.
 This dose may be repeated after 5 minutes if no improvement.
-Onset within minutes, and lasts approximately 30-45 minutes.
+Onset within minutes, and lasts approximately 30-60 minutes.
 Calcium chloride has three times more elemental calcium than calcium gluconate.
 However, calcium chloride may cause tissue necrosis if extravasation occurs.
 Therefore, it should only be given through a central line or if the patient has severe hemodynamic compromise or cardiac arrest.
 Intravenous calcium salts should be used with caution in patients with hyperkalemia and digoxin toxicity.
 Consider hypertonic saline (10ml of 3%) in this situation.

 If there are no cardiac effects or hemodynamic instability, reconfirm the K+ with serum sampling prior to treatment.

-Albuterol 2.5-10mg Nebulized.
-Onset 30 minutes, duration 2-3 hours.
-Does not work in approximately 40% of the population, and will be significantly less effective in patients on beta-blockers, so always use this in conjunction with insulin.
+- Albuterol 10mg-15mg nebulized.
+Onset 60-90 minutes, duration 2-3 hours.
+This medication does not work in approximately 40% of the population, and will be significantly less effective in patients on beta-blockers, so always use this in conjunction with insulin.

-Sodium bicarbonate IV- now widely regarded as ineffective in acute management of elevated potassium in patients with chronic renal failure.
-May have a role in patients who have a severe metabolic acidosis
+- Sodium bicarbonate IV- now widely regarded as ineffective in the acute management of elevated potassium in patients with chronic renal failure.
+It may have a role in patients who have a severe metabolic acidosis.

-Kayexalate – binding resin that exchanges sodium for potassium in the colon, onset 1-2 hours, duration 4-12 hours.
+- Kayexalate – binding resin that exchanges sodium for potassium in the colon, onset 1-2 hours, duration 4-12 hours.
 No longer routinely given as it may have negative safety for patients.
 May still be requested by admitting services.

-Furosemide 20-40mg IV, onset 15 minutes to 1 hour, duration approximately 4 hours.
-May enhance renal excretion of potassium in patients with preserved renal function.
+- Furosemide 20-40mg IV, onset 15 minutes to 1 hour, duration approximately 4 hours.
+May enhance renal excretion of potassium in patients with preserved renal function without urinary tract obstruction.